leonidescvs/eisgrouptest/README.md

 For CASSANDRA
-docker-compose -f docker-cassandra.yml up --> to crate the Cassandra DB After to up the Cassandra , execute the commands: docker exec -it #ID /bin/bash cqlsh -u cassandra -p cassandra
+docker-compose -f docker-cassandra.yml up --> to crate the Cassandra DB After to up the Cassandra , execute the commands:

+docker exec -it #ID /bin/bash

+cqlsh -u cassandra -p cassandra

 CREATE KEYSPACE IF NOT EXISTS message_keyspace WITH REPLICATION = {'class':'NetworkTopologyStrategy','datacenter1':3};

 use customer_keyspace;

 CREATE TABLE Message (id UUID PRIMARY KEY, message text);

-eisgrouptest-api: microservice responsible to process REST request
-eisgroup-test-save: microservice responsible to save in Cassandra DB